Star Trader: Legacy

-In 1977, the game's code was reprinted in What to Do After You Hit Return.
+In 1975, the game's code was reprinted in What to Do After You Hit Return.
 Star Trader was used as the inspiration for the first game of the Trade Wars series of multiplayer space trading games in 1984, making it the ancestor of many subsequent space trader games, including Eve Online, the Wing Commander Privateer series, and Elite series.

+Master Trader by Argon Games is a version of the game that appeared in What to Do After You Hit Return, in which 2 to 12 players buy and sell products throughout the universe for profit; Ian Chadwick reviewed Master Trader in Ares Magazine #12 and commented that "Trader is not a bad game, just not terribly exciting.
+Broderbund's Galactic Trader may be a better game (especially visually) but it is only solitaire play."

 Several unrelated but similar space trading games have been released under the name Star Trader.
 One such game was released by Bug Byte Software in 1984 for the ZX Spectrum and Commodore 64, and was one of the games included with the Softaid compilation.

-Another was written by S. J. Singer in 1984 using Altair Basic, and modified by John Zaitseff for Microsoft Basic under the CP/M-80 operating system in 1988.
-Completely rewritten versions for CP/M-80, CP/M-86, MS-DOS, Microsoft Windows 3.1 and Linux/Unix followed, with the latest release for Linux and Unix occurring in November 2019.
+Another version, Star Lanes, was written by Steven Farber and published in Interface Age in June 1977.
+S. J. Singer republished this in 1984 under the name Star Traders; this version was ported by John Zaitseff for Microsoft Basic under the CP/M-80 operating system in 1988.
+Completely rewritten versions for CP/M-80, CP/M-86, MS-DOS, Microsoft Windows 3.1 and Linux/Unix followed, with the latest release for Linux and Unix occurring in January 2024.
 All versions by John Zaitseff have been released or relicensed under the GNU General Public License v3.